Developer | Apple Inc. |

 Website | Official website |

-The Apple Studio Display (stylized and marketed as Studio Display) is a 27-inch flat panel computer monitor developed and sold by Apple Inc.[1] It was announced on March 8, 2022, alongside the Mac Studio desktop, and was released on March 18, 2022.
-It is Apple's consumer display, sitting below the Pro Display XDR.
+The Apple Studio Display (marketed as Studio Display) is a 27-inch flat panel computer monitor developed and sold by Apple Inc.[1] It was announced on March 8, 2022, alongside the Mac Studio desktop, and was released on March 18, 2022.
+It is Apple's consumer display, sitting below its Pro Display XDR intended for professional users.

-The Studio Display is the first Apple-branded consumer display released since the Apple Thunderbolt Display, which was released in 2011 and discontinued in 2016.[2]
-In the interim, Apple worked with LG to design the Thunderbolt 3-enabled UltraFine line, consisting of a 21.5-inch 4K and a 27-inch 5K display.[3]
+The Studio Display is the first Apple-branded consumer display released since the Apple Thunderbolt Display was discontinued in 2016.[2]
+In the interim, Apple worked with LG to design the Thunderbolt 3-enabled UltraFine line, consisting of 21.5-inch (later revised to 24-inch) 4K and 27-inch 5K displays.[3]

 The Studio Display features a 27-inch, 5K LED-backlit panel, with 5120×2880 resolution at 218 pixels per inch and 600 nits of brightness, an increase from the 500 nits panel used in the LG UltraFine and 27-inch iMac.[4][5]
 The panel also supports P3 wide color and True Tone technology.[6]
 It does not support HDR content.[7]
 It also includes a six-speaker system with force-cancelling woofers that support spatial audio and Dolby Atmos, and a three-microphone array that supports "Hey Siri".[8]
 On the rear of the display is a Thunderbolt 3 port that supports DisplayPort 1.4 with Display Stream Compression (DSC) 1.2 and provides up to 96 W of host charging for connected laptops, and three downstream 10 Gbit/s USB-C ports.

-The Studio Display includes an Apple A13 Bionic system on a chip to power audio and webcam processing.
+The Studio Display includes an Apple A13 Bionic system-on-a-chip, which was introduced with the iPhone 11 line, to power audio and webcam processing.
 The built-in webcam supports Center Stage, introduced with the iPad Pro (5th generation), which pinpoints the positions of the users and automatically tracks the camera view accordingly to perspectively center them.[9]
-The display also is reported to contain 64 GB of internal storage but only using 2 GB at a time.
-It is possible this is simply a side effect of the use of the A13 chip, likely the one found in the base model iPhone 11.[10]
+The A13 chip is paired with 64 GB of internal storage but only uses 2 GB at a time.[10]

-The Studio Display comes with three mounting options: a tilt-adjustable stand, a tilt- and height-adjustable stand similar to the Pro Display XDR, and a VESA mount.
+The Studio Display comes in three mounting option configurations: a tilt-adjustable stand, a tilt- and height-adjustable stand similar to the Pro Display XDR, and a VESA mount.
 The mounts are built into the display and are not user interchangeable, but can be reconfigured by an Apple Store or authorized service provider after purchase.[11][12]
 Like the Pro Display XDR, it can also be configured with the optional laser-etched "nano-texture" glass finish to reduce glare.

 The Studio Display has a 1.8 m (6 ft) proprietary power cable, which requires a special tool to separate from the display.[13]
 The display comes with a braided 1 m (3 ft) Thunderbolt 3 cable, and longer braided Thunderbolt 4 Pro cables in lengths of 1.8 m (6 ft) and 3 m (10 ft) are available separately.